vaibhav1466/scripty/README.md

-# AutoRecon — Automated Bug Bounty Reconnaissance Pipeline
+# Scripty — Automated Bug Bounty Reconnaissance Pipeline

 Turn a domain into a structured recon report in one command.